 As you probably know by now, I love taking food tours.
-All over the world, I explore a destination through its food, on a food tour in Mexico City, a farmers’ market tour & cooking class in Bogota, and a chocolate making workshop in Belize, among others!
+All over the world, I explore a destination through its food, on a food tour in Mexico City, a farmers’ market tour & cooking class in Bogota, and a chocolate-making workshop in Belize, among others!
 The downside with guided tours is they can be expensive for budget travellers, so when I heard about the self-guided food tours from Bitemojo I wanted to give it a try.
-As soon a I booked my flights back to Barcelona I arranged a Bitemojo self-guided food tour in Barcelona – read on to see how I got on.
+As soon as I booked my flights back to Barcelona I arranged a Bitemojo self-guided food tour in Barcelona – read on to see how I got on.

 How to Use the Bitemojo Food Tour App

 Bitemojo’s self-guided food tours are available in several cities in Europe, Israel, and Asia, including Barcelona, Berlin, Budapest, Jerusalem, Ljubljana, Rome, Tel Aviv and Singapore.

 These food tours are similar to guided food tours, in that they take you around various stops in an area, to sample delicious food, and tell you some information about what you see on the way.
 How they differ, of course, is that you are alone.

 Doing a food tour on your own, or in a small group, without a guide means much more flexibility, as you can choose when to do the tour, how long to take, and if you want to detour along the way.
 You can also stop partway through the tour and come back to it another time.

 Before you buy the tour, the app lists the bites, or food samples, that you will try along the way, and some extra information about the route, and when the route is available, i.e. when the shops and restaurants will be open, and the bites will be available.